Victoria Ocampo: Biography

 Born Ramona Victoria Epifanía Rufina Ocampo in Buenos Aires into a high-society family, she was educated at home by a French governess.
 She later wrote: "the alphabet-book in which I learned to read was French, as was the hand that taught me to draw those first letters."

 She is sometimes said to have attended the Sorbonne: on page 39 of her biography of Ocampo, Doris Meyer states that, during the family's 1906–1907 trip to Paris, the same during which she was etched by Paul César Helleu, the Ocampos allowed 17-year-old Victoria, "well-chaperoned," to audit some lectures at the Sorbonne and at the Collège de France.
 She remembered particularly enjoying Henri Bergson's lectures at the latter.
 She never matriculated at either.
 Her old traditional wealthy family frowned on formal education for women, so she had little.
 In 1912, Ocampo married Bernando de Estrada (also known as Monaco Estrada).
 The marriage was not happy; the couple separated in 1920, and Ocampo began a long–lasting affair with her husband's cousin Julián Martínez, a diplomat.

 In Buenos Aires, she was a lynchpin of the intellectual scene of the 1920s and 1930s.
 Her first book, written in French, was De Francesca à Beatrice (c.
 1923), a commentary on Dante's Divine Comedy.
 Other works include Domingos en Hyde Park; El Hamlet de Laurence Olivier; Emily Brontë (Terra incógnita); a series called Testimonios (ten volumes); Virginia Woolf, Orlando y Cía; San Isidro; 338171 T.E.
 (Lawrence of Arabia)–a biography of T. E. Lawrence–and a posthumously published autobiography.
 There is also an edited book of dialogues between Ocampo and Jorge Luis Borges.

-Ocampo corresponded with Virginia Woolf throughout 1930s; the two writers met multiple times, and their friendship ended in London in June 1939 when Ocampo invited a photographer friend, Gisele Freund, to take Woolf's picture, who famously disliked appearing in photographs.
+Ocampo corresponded with Virginia Woolf throughout the 1930s; the two writers met multiple times, and their friendship ended in London in June 1939 when Ocampo invited a photographer friend, Gisele Freund, to take Woolf's picture, who famously disliked appearing in photographs.

 Perhaps of greater significance than her own writing, she was founder (1931) and publisher of the magazine Sur, the most important literary magazine of its time in Latin America.
 Among the writers published in Sur were Borges, Ernesto Sabato, Adolfo Bioy Casares, Julio Cortázar, José Ortega y Gasset, Manuel Peyrou, Albert Camus, Enrique Anderson Imbert, José Bianco, Ezequiel Martínez Estrada, Pierre Drieu La Rochelle, Waldo Frank, Gabriela Mistral, Eduardo Mallea, and her own younger sister Silvina Ocampo.